Do I Have Arthritis In My Knee?

 Synovectomy.
 The joint lining damaged by rheumatoid arthritis is removed to reduce pain and swelling.

 Osteotomy.
 In a knee osteotomy, either the tibia (shinbone) or femur (thighbone) is cut and then reshaped to relieve pressure on the knee joint.
-Knee osteotomy is used when you have early-stage osteoarthritis that has damaged just one side of the knee joint.
-By shifting your weight off the damaged side of the joint, an osteotomy can relieve pain and significantly improve function in your arthritic knee.
+Knee osteotomy is used with early-stage osteoarthritis that has damaged just one side of the knee joint.
+By shifting your weight off the damaged side of the joint, an osteotomy can relieve pain and significantly improve function in the arthritic knee.

-Total or partial knee replacement (arthroplasty).
-Your doctor will remove the damaged cartilage and bone, and then position new metal or plastic joint surfaces to restore the function of your knee.
-The doctor and patient determine whether inpatient or outpatient surgery will best fit the patient’s needs and abilities.
+Total joint replacement surgery or partial knee replacement (arthroplasty).
+The doctor will remove the damaged cartilage and bone, and then position new metal or plastic joint surfaces to restore function of the knee.
+The doctor and patient determine whether inpatient or outpatient knee replacement surgery will best fit the patient’s needs and abilities.

 Source: https://orthoinfo.aaos.org/